bkoz/neuralart_tensorflow/README.md

  - Obtain the route and token to visit the notebook.
    - oc logs tensorflow
    - oc get routes tensorflow
+ - Visit the Jupyter Notebook and run the neuralart_tensorflow notebook.ipynb

 ### Examples